Carrie McCray Memorial Literary Awards

 SCWA retains first-time print publication rights until the anthology is published, after which the rights revert back to the author.
 The Petigru Review also reserves e-book rights for the anthology only.
 SCWA solicits authors’ non-exclusive first internet archival rights for online archiving.

-Contestants are free to enter as many categories as he/she chooses.
-However, a reading fee must be submitted for each genre entered.
+Contestants are free to enter as many categories as s/he chooses and multiple submission are encouraged.
+However, a reading fee must be submitted for each additional entry.
 Submissions that exceed the length limit in any category/genre or in total will be disqualified.
 So pay strict attention to line/word count.

 Anyone winning or placing in a category cannot enter that same category the following year; anyone winning or placing in the Carrie McCray Memorial Awards for two (2) consecutive years is not eligible for one (1) year in any category.